 Role in club:

-I am an industrial software design engineer and electronics design engineer for custom-made industrial systems, working in almost any industry imaginable and also the marketing manager for a UK Electronics manufacturer.
+I am the marketing manager for a UK Electronics manufacturer.
+I am also an industrial web-based (SaaS) software design engineer and analogue electronics design engineer for custom-made industrial systems, working in almost any industry imaginable.

 Joined BRCC in 2006, served on the committee as treasurer and web master for 10 years.

 Favourite cycling activities:

-I commute by bike every day.
-I enjoy the challenge of longer rides - I rode 558km solo in a day, 31 times around the 11.3 mile TT course - as a charity fund-raising ride.
+I prefer the challenge of endurance events.
+I rode 558km solo in a day, 31 times around the 11.3 mile TT course - as a charity fund-raising ride.

-I rode my record of 647 km (402 miles) in a day, solo, unsupported, on 4th November 2017 in the Sonoran Desert of California during the 24 hour world TT championships.
+I rode my record of 647 km (402 miles) in a day, solo, unsupported, on 4th November 2017 in the desert of California during the 24 hour World TT Championships.
+Came 6th out of 24 in age group.

 This qualifies me to ride solo RAAM, a non-stop 3000 mile Time Trial across the USA...
 I don't think I'll take that up, thanks all the same!

 I also enjoy competing in shorter time trials.

 Married with 2 children.
-Hanna is a dietitian at Addenbrooks hospital, Jan is studying architecture at university.
+Hanna is a Dietitian at Addenbrooks hospital, Jan is in his 4th year studying for his MSC in Architecture.